DR CINDY LYSTAD

 MARIE LOWE

-Co-Program Director - Joshua Early Childhood Center
+Program Director - Joshua Early Childhood Center

 Marie Lowe joined The Joshua School in 2013 as an instructional assistant where she was first introduced to Applied Behavior Analysis.
 After spending several years at the Englewood campus, she transitioned into a Behavior Specialist role at Joshua Early Childhood Center in 2017.
 She became the Clinical Coordinator in 2021, and most recently moved into the Program Director role at JECC.
 She is passionate about creating an environment where children, their families, and the staff feel welcome and can learn and thrive.